 Don’t Drink Decaf

 Decaf’s #1 ingredient is methylene chloride, which is also in paint thinner and has been shown to give lab rats cancer.
 To get the caffeine out of coffee, the beans are soaked in methylene chloride.
-Jeff is adamant that people get over themselves and purchasing certain foods for its novelty.
+Jeff is adamant that people get over themselves and purchasing certain foods for their novelty.
 “Sometimes we need to get over buzz words.
-These buzz words do us way more harm”
+These buzz words do us way more harm.”

 “That’s why I’m into full European butter, great grains.
 I’m into good food, but good food that’s also healthy for me.”